 WE’RE BETTER UNITED

-In the first quarter of FY2020-2021, United Way of Forsyth County is funding over 60 different local programs through our Community-Wide Investment Process and Place Matters investment strategies.
-This funding is assessed on a quarterly basis to best serve the needs of our community.
+United Way of Forsyth County is funding over 60 different local programs through our Community-Wide and Place Matters investment strategies.
 Listed below are agencies receiving funding through these two investment processes.
-A number of other partner agencies also receive funds through United Way of Forsyth County, including Trellis (formerly Hospice & Palliative Care Center), Second Harvest Food Bank, Winston-Salem Urban League, and Boy Scouts – Old Hickory Council.
-Additionally, last year over 370 agencies and nonprofit organizations from our local area and across the country received designated donations directly through United Way of Forsyth County’s Annual Campaign.
+A number of other community partners also receive funds through United Way of Forsyth County, including Trellis (formerly Hospice & Palliative Care Center), Second Harvest Food Bank, Girl Scouts, and Boy Scouts – Old Hickory Council.
+Additionally, last year over 370 agencies and nonprofit organizations from our local area and across the country received designated donation directly through United Way of Forsyth County’s Annual Campaign.

 United Way of Forsyth County also funds and supports other key initiatives in our community including NC211, Housing Matters (formerly the Ten-Year Plan to End Chronic Homelessness), The Forsyth Promise, The Partnership for Prosperity, and our key partnership with Neighbors for Better Neighborhoods.

-With our key partner Neighbors for Better Neighborhoods we are able to convene community stakeholders—residents, nonprofit organizations, the faith-based community, and business and education leaders—in an inclusive approach focused on sustainable change in the priority areas of Housing, Education, Healthy Living, and Employment.
+With Neighbors for Better Neighborhoods, our key partner, we are able to convene community stakeholders—residents, nonprofit organizations, the faith-based community, and business and education leaders—in an inclusive approach focused on sustainable change in the priority areas of Housing, Education, Healthy Living, and Unemployment.

-United Way of Forsyth County provides backbone support to initiatives such as The Forsyth Promise, Housing Matters, The Partnership for Prosperity.
+United Way of Forsyth County provides backbone support to three initiatives; The Forsyth Promise, Housing Matters, and The Partnership for Prosperity.

-These initiatives are focused on cradle-to-career education success, homelessness, and poverty.
-United Way serves as the vital backbone organization for these innovative and collective efforts.
-We’re proud to provide some of the financial and staff support that helps sustain these key initiatives.
+Our initiatives are aligned with our organizational goals and focus on cradle-to-career education success, homelessness, and economic mobility.
+United Way serves as the vital support organization for these innovative and collective efforts.
+We are proud to provide some of the financial and staff support that help sustain these key initiatives.